 Off-page SEO, on the other hand, is what search engines think other people think about your website.
 That is; how many people are talking about your content and how are they engaging with it.

 While it's straightforward to do your On-page SEO, the latter is often the hardest because it's the most important of the two.

 Google wants to serve only the best content to its users.
 So they pay serious attention to the number of quality backlinks (Other websites in your niche linking back to your website) and engagements.

 Google will most likely put you on the first page if many people are sharing and linking back to your article.
-Because they believe it gives real value to your audience.
+Because they believe it gives real value to their audience.

 So when you create great content that gives value, don't be afraid to ask your audience or people in your niche to share and link back to your article.

-Backlinks are crucial in your SEO journey.
-Not having enough quality backlinks might be the reason why your website is not getting traffic.
+Backlinks are crucial in your SEO strategy.
+Not having enough quality backlinks might be the reason why your website's traffic is dropping.

 No Call-to-Action (CTA)

-Some people complain that they have a decent amount of visitors coming to their website every month.
+Some people complain that they have a decent number of visitors coming to their website every month.
 Still, they are not converting into customers.